Rick Rydell: Early life

-Richard Green was born on September 29, 1963 in Seattle, Washington, growing up in a working-class family.
+Rydell was born on September 29, 1963, in Seattle, Washington, growing up in a working-class family.
 His mother worked for Boeing as a general laborer, while his father worked as a tool maker for Heath Tecna, a supplier to Boeing.
 Rydell had three older sisters, one of whom had Down syndrome and died at age 3.
 He spent his second birthday in a hospital with his father, who was recovering from cancer-induced amputation of one of his legs.

-At the beginning of second grade the family moved to Payette, Idaho for a new job.
+At the beginning of second grade, the family moved to Payette, Idaho, for a new job.
 It lasted only eight months.
-The family then moved to Billings, Montana where his father began a new career in radio.
+The family then moved to Billings, Montana, where his father began a new career in radio.

 When Rydell was 16, his parents told him to find a job or move out.
 In response, he did both.
 His baseball coach was the program director at KGHL, and offered him a job, with one condition: changing his last name to avoid confusion with his father's radio program,.
 It was then the radio personality Rick Rydell was born.